marcelommss/trainning-react/README.md

 # Software Development Trainning

-Part of @marcelommss software devlopment and technology trainning.
+@marcelommss software devlopment and technology trainning.

 Contact me on linkedin.com/marcelomms for more information about the trainning.

+I use this trainning to prepare my squad for building Qlik Mashups in React.

 <blockquote> Trainning guide - Web - Create an dashboard app in ReactJS </blockquote>